mocatex/mocatex-wiki/docs/python/uv-package-manager.md

 - `.python-version`: specifies the Python version to be used for the project.
 - `uv.lock`: locks the exact versions of the dependencies to ensure reproducible builds. (get auto-generated when you install dependencies)
 - `.venv/`: a directory that contains the virtual environment for the project. (get auto-generated when you install dependencies)

+Both the `uv.lock` and the `pyproject.toml` files should be committed to version control to ensure consistency across different environments.

 ### 1.2 Installation and Setup